toammann/Multilayer_SMA2Microstrip/readme.md

 ## 4. PCB Design Considerations and Manufacturing
 For a project of this kind choosing the right PCB (Printed Circuit Board) stackup and technology is actually more important than the choice of the SMA connector.

 To prevent radiation effects at the interconnect, to minimize GND return current inductance and also for mechanical durability reasons it is usually beneficial to have an edge metallization in the area around the connector.
 However, this technology typically involves an additional PCB fabrication step which increases the cost significantly (which is especially true for common PCB prototyping platforms).
-This project is a hobbyist one so I wanted it to be as cheap as possible.
+Because this is a hobby project I wanted it to be as cheap as possible.

 In the past I have worked with a german PCB prototyping service [AISLER](https://aisler.net/?lang=en).
 I was quite satisfied with the quality of the delivered boards.
 Starting from 12/2022 AISLER has released a new FR4 6 Layer PCB stackup that should work well for RF projects for various reasons.
 One very nice features of AISLER is that "Castellated Holes" are free.

 I had the idea to abuse this castellated hole feature to create a short piece of edge metallization.
 Placing the castellated holes and slots and also to plan the board outline carefully was tricky.
-I was in contact with the team of AISLER.
-The support was very supportive, excellent!
+I even had to contact the support team of AISLER.
+The provided support was excellent!

-The result is - in my opinion - amazing!
+The fabricated result is amazing!
 The edge metallization looks very good and it comes for free :)

 <p align = "center"><img src="./figures/edge_metal.jpg" alt="fig_edge_metal" width="700"></p>
 <p align = "center">Figure 3: Edge-Metallization of the testboard fabricated by AISLER using castellated slots</p>